CASP-Systems-BU/eeo-toolkit/ocr/README.md

 ## Features

 - **PDF-to-JSON Conversion**: End-to-end OCR pipeline for digitizing EEO reports.
-- **Data Aggregation**: Workforce statistics extraction and summary via Pandas (TODO: flesh out aggregation scripts).
+- **Data Aggregation**: Workforce statistics extraction and summary via Pandas.
-- **Form Layout Configuration**: YAML-based cell and checkbox layouts for EEO-1 Type 1 & 2, and EEO-5.
+- **Form Layout Configuration**: YAML-based cell and checkbox layouts for EEO-1, and EEO-5.
-- **Modular Preprocessing**: Classification, deduplication, and layer rendering fixes.
+- **Modular Pipeline**: The whole pipeline is divided into the preprocessing, ocr pipeline, and postprocessing parts, each is easily pluggable .

 ---